MrWolfZ/simplux/recipes/advanced/using-in-redux-application/README.md

 const store = createStore(rootReducer)
 ```

+**simplux** and Redux can be used side-by-side just fine without any extra effort.
+However, if you want to make use of certain Redux features (e.g. the [Redux DevTools](https://github.com/reduxjs/redux-devtools)) then it is useful to connect both.

-**simplux** is built on top of Redux.
-However, instead of wrapping Redux it is designed to seamlessly compose with it.
-To achieve this **simplux** exports its root reducer which you can place anywhere in your reducer hierarchy.
+**simplux** is designed to seamlessly compose with Redux.
+To achieve this **simplux** exports a reducer which you can place anywhere in your reducer hierarchy.
 Therefore, we only need to make a slight adjustment to the store setup above.

 ```ts
 import { getSimpluxReducer } from '@simplux/core'